IDMNYU/audiolab/docs/rules.md

 Students in the analog synth club can reserve up to 2 hours per week in the Audio Lab beyond the regularly scheduled club time.

+Card access for the IDM Audio Lab is automatically granted for students in IDM audio courses and in the synth club.
+Other students interested in working in the room (e.g. for capstone or thesis work) must be approved to do so by Luke and Eric.